-3.32 Where the University becomes aware that a student has been convicted of a criminal offence that has resulted in the imposition of a custodial sentence. the Director of Student and Programme Management shall immediately cancel the student's registration with the University and the student's current enrolment(s) If at the end of the custodial period of his/ her sentence, the student wishes to return to the University, s/he must submit a new application in the normal way.
-If at the time the new application is made, the conviction is not deemed to be spent under the Rehabilitation of Offenders Act 1974. the matter will be considered by a Risk Assessment Panel, in accordance with the University's Recruitment and Admissions Policy.
+3.32 Where the University becomes aware that a student has been convicted of a criminal offence that has resulted in the imposition of a custodial sentence, the Assistant Academic Registrar shall immediately cancel the student's registration with the University and the student's current enrolment(s).
+If, at the end of the custodial period of his/her sentence, the student wishes to return to the University, s/he must submit a new application in the normal way.
+If at the time the new application is made, the conviction is not deemed to be spent under the Rehabilitation of Offenders Act 1974, the matter will be considered by a Risk Assessment Panel, in accordance with the University's Recruitment and Admissions Policy.